Doly02/ipk-proj-1/README.md

 **Note:** Not all methods were tasted by unit test, just the critical ones!

 ### Communication testing with fake server - NETCAT
 Netcat, often referred to as the "Swiss Army Knife of networking tools", is a computer tool used for networking.
-It allows reading from and writing to TCP or UDP network connections using the command line.
+It allows reading from and writing to TCP or UDP network connections using the command line.[9]

 Netcat was used to confirm the correctness of the communication based on the `IPK24 protocol`.
 Both TCP and UDP were tested for a variety of key situations that can occur in reality during client-server communication.
 Such as: